-Sidewalks and bike lanes on Depot Road, from Government Road to Highway 99, side walks and bike lanes on Third Avenue, from Bailey Street to Vancouver Street, and sidewalks and bike lanes on Westway Avenue, from Guildford to Plateau are some of the active transportation projects by the District of Squamish.
+Sidewalks and bike lanes on Depot Road, from Government Road to Highway 99, sidewalks and bike lanes on Third Avenue, from Bailey Street to Vancouver Street, and sidewalks and bike lanes on Westway Avenue, from Guildford to Plateau are some of the active transportation projects planned by the District of Squamish.

-Highlands Way South uphill bike lane and Victoria Street bike lanes, from Loggers Avenue to Third Avenue are also part of this plan, and also planned is a Discovery Trail connection, from Dentville to Carson Place.
+Highlands Way South uphill bike lane and Victoria Street bike lanes, from Loggers Avenue to Third Avenue, are also part of this plan aling with a Discovery Trail connection from Dentville to Carson Place.

 Here are some other projects that are being planned.